-For graduates the best route would be to get onto a graduate training programme where employers will prefer a 2:1 degree although some companies do consider a 2:2.
-Most graduate trainee roles hire candidates from degrees of all disciplines such as a business or management degree; however, a degree in maths or engineering will be preferred depending on the role you are applying for.
+For graduates, the best route would be to get onto a graduate training programme where some employers will prefer a minimum of a 2:1 degree.
+Most graduate trainee roles hire candidates from degrees of all disciplines such as a business or management degree; however, a degree in maths or engineering will be preferred depending on the role for which you are applying.

-For non-graduates, there are many apprenticeships that insurance companies offer and junior positions tailored to school leavers or those who want to change careers and enter the industry.
+If you’re not a graduate, there are many apprenticeships that insurance companies offer and junior positions tailored to school leavers or those who want to change careers and enter the industry.

-Apprenticeships are a fantastic way to get into insurance as you will have the opportunity to learn more about the industry with first hand on-the-job experience with a salary and benefits with some companies even supporting you to study for professional qualifications to further your insurance career.
+Apprenticeships are a fantastic way to get into insurance as you will have the opportunity to learn more about the industry with first hand on-the-job experience with a salary and benefits with some companies even supporting you to study for professional qualifications to further your career in the insurance industry.